gvwilson/thirdbit/_posts/2004/2004-09-13-guards-guards.md

 date: 2004-09-13 21:32:40
 year: 2004
 ---
 <p>I'm a big fan of <a href="http://www.terrypratchetbooks.com">Terry Pratchet</a>.
-How can you <em>not</em> be a fan of someone who dedicates a book to "the Palace Guard, the City Guard, or the Patrol...
-Whatever the name, their purpose...is identical: to rush into the room, attack the hero one at a time, and be slaughtered..."</p>
+How can you <em>not</em> be a fan of someone who dedicates a book to "the Palace Guard, the City Guard, or the Patrol… Whatever the name, their purpose…is identical: to rush into the room, attack the hero one at a time, and be slaughtered…"</p>

 <p><a href="http://www.eclipse.org/">Eclipse</a> and <a href="http://subversion.tigris.org">Subversion</a> made me feel like one of those poor guys today.
 Here's what happened:</p>